phpmyadmin/phpmyadmin/doc/setup.rst

    phpMyAdmin should now display a welcome screen and your databases, or a login dialog if using :term:`HTTP` or cookie authentication mode.
-#.
-You should deny access to the ``./libraries`` and ``./setup/lib``
-   subfolders in your webserver configuration.
-   Such configuration prevents from possible path exposure and cross side scripting vulnerabilities that might happen to be found in that code.
-For the Apache webserver, this is often accomplished with a :term:`.htaccess` file in those directories.
-#.
-It is generally a good idea to protect a public phpMyAdmin installation
-   against access by robots as they usually can not do anything good there.
-You can do this using ``robots.txt`` file in root of your webserver or limit access by web server configuration, see :ref:`faq1_42`.

 .. _verify: